 (a) stop and detain the vehicle for a reasonable period;

-(b) move the vehicle to a place suitable to do the search.
+(b) move the vehicle to a place suitable to do the search;

+(c) access and operate any device or equipment in the vehicle that holds or processes data.

+[Section 14 amended by No. 39 of 2015 s.
+6.]

 15. Certain places may be entered and searched

 (1) If a police officer reasonably suspects that a place is in a target area, the officer may enter and search the place for a thing connected with a terrorist act.

+(2A) For the purposes of searching a place under subsection (1), a police officer may access and operate any device or equipment in the place that holds or processes data.

 (2) If a police officer reasonably suspects that —

 (a) a target person is in a place; or